kenjennings/AGD-Mads/README.md

 - Both use the same Atari 2600-compatible digital joysticks with four directional bits corresponding to up, down, left, right, and a bit for Fire.

-- Both support fine scrolling text displays, though the distance of scolling varies between the two.
+- Both support fine scrolling text displays, though the distance of scrolling varies between the two.

 More detailed and rigorous use of the hardware features increase the distance of the differences, sometimes significantly: